xaviershay/mopus-gagnum/devnotes.md

 1:30 got a game loop with timer going.
 GLUT probably won't scale long term but gets us going for now.

 2:30 rendering basic shapes for grabbers, reagents and products

+## Saturday 4th Nov 2017

+Grabbers can pick single element lattices up and move them now.

+Next steps

+* Products consume lattices when covered
+* Reagents produce lattices if not blocked
+* Two grabbers can't move the same lattice
+* Multi-element lattices (with rotation, and grabbing at different spots)